California could become first state to make it illegal to remove a condom without consent

-If passed, experts say the measure would be the first such law in any state to explicitly address nonconsensual condom removal.
+If passed, experts say, the measure would be the first such law in any state to explicitly address nonconsensual condom removal.

 “I want to make sure that A, victims have a legal course for justice and B, we have something in the books that facilities a discussion with all people, especially our youth, whether it’s parents, educators, whether it’s even the public safety system,” Garcia told The Washington Post.